top of page

 White Dwarf Magnetism

-The magnetic fields of some white dwarfs are more than a million times stronger than the Earth's.
-The origin of white dwarf magnetism is still a puzzle; a possible mechanism is the crystallization-driven dynamo.
+The magnetic fields of many white dwarfs are more than a million times stronger than the Earth's (MG = Mega Gauss).
+The origin of these fields is still a puzzle; a possible solution is the crystallization dynamo theory.

 Most white dwarfs are made of carbon and oxygen.
 As a white dwarf cools down, its core begins to crystallize (solidify).
-The crystal phase is slightly enriched in oxygen, generating an unstable composition gradient in the liquid above (a heavier element on top of a lighter one), which drives convection.
-This convection, when combined with the white dwarf's rotation, can generate a strong magnetic field.
+The crystal phase is enriched in oxygen, generating an unstable composition gradient in the liquid above (a heavier element on top of a lighter one), which drives convection.
+This convection in the electrically conducting liquid can generate a magnetic field through the dynamo effect.

 bottom of page